PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Evaluation and Results

 For the poisoned dataset, trust is assigned as follows: \begin{itemize} \item Pixels corresponding to the patch are considered distrusted, while all other pixels are trusted. \item Labels for patched images of digits 6 and 9 are distrusted, while others are trusted. \end{itemize}

 This setup helps the PaTAS framework focus on potentially corrupted areas, while trusting the unaffected parts of the data.

-\paragraph*{Implementation Details} During inference, multiplication operations in the feedforward phase are implemented using SL trust discounting, while addition operations employ a generalized SL averaging fusion operator to support summations over multiple inputs.
+\paragraph*{Implementation Details for All Experiments} During inference, multiplication operations in the feedforward phase are implemented using SL trust discounting, while addition operations employ a generalized SL averaging fusion operator to support summations over multiple inputs (see \cref{def:trustfunc}).
 Trust revision uses the same averaging fusion.
-The PaTAS framework and primary neural network were implemented in Python 3.9 using NumPy.
+The PaTAS framework and Neural Network were implemented in Python 3.13 using NumPy.
 Two main modules were developed: \texttt{PrimaryNN}, which handles network structure, training, and inference, and \texttt{PaTAS}, which implements trust assessment and propagation functions defined in the operational flow (\cref{fig:ptasoperation}).
 These modules interact to dynamically evaluate and update trust during feedforward and backpropagation.
-The full implementation, including all modules, dependencies, and experiment scripts, is available as supplementary materials, with detailed instructions for reproducing all experiments.
+The full implementation, including all modules, dependencies, and experiment scripts, is available as \suppp, with detailed instructions for reproducing all experiments.